Chaitanya-Varun/Chaitanya-Varun.github.io/_pages/about.md

 2. Sponsorship Co-ordinator for Elan & nVision, annual fest of IITH.

 In my free time, I binge movies and TV shows, listen to music or play badminton.
+Though these are few activities I generally do, I most probably end up sleeping in my leisure!

+I am keen follower of start-up culture and an active participant in many such related events.
+If you are having any idea which you think could be a useful product, how come we did not meet yet?

+I am looking for collaboration on impactful open-source projects or research problems in the areas of signal processing application in cognitive sciences.
+Do connect on my socials for any such oppurtunities.

 <!--